MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-manage.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customize, personalize, personalization, hide columns, remove fields, move fields ms.date: 04/01/2019 ms.author: jswymer
+ms.search.keywords: customize, personalize, personalization, hide columns, remove fields, move fields ms.date: 06/25/2019 ms.author: jswymer

 ---
 # Managing Personalization as an Administrator

 Users can personalize their workspace to suit their own preferences.
+For more information, see [Personalizing Your Workspace](ui-personalization-user.md).

 As an administrator, you control and manage personalization by:

 -   Enabling or disabling the personalization feature for the entire the application (on-premises installation only).
 -   Enabling or disabling the personalization feature for users of a specific profile.